pixelhumain/GoGoCarto/docs/installation.md

 Feel free to add some more informations if you solve installation issues !

 **There is a script for debian installation** named install_debian.sh in this docs directory !
-The script is more appropriate for production server installation, but having a look to the script can probably help you for some steps.
+After installation completed, go to http://localhost/GoGoCarto/web/app_dev.php/project/initialize to initialize your project

 Requirements
 ------------